Your GP should arrange for you to see a specialist if you have symptoms that could be due to bowel cancer.

 - you are over 60, and have low iron levels in your blood (anaemia) or change in your bowel habit

 - your test results show hidden blood in your poo

 - you have a lump or swelling in your back passage or tummy (abdomen)

-- you are under 50, with bleeding from your back passage, with either tummy pain, weight loss, low iron levels or weight loss.
+- you are under 50, with bleeding from your back passage, with either tummy pain, low iron levels or weight loss.

-If you do not have bleeding from your back passage, your GP should offer a test checking for hidden poo if:
+If you do not have bleeding from your back passage, your GP should offer a test checking for hidden blood if:

 - you are over 50, and have unexplained pain in your abdomen or weight loss